Matsilagi/WO3-Beta-Texturepack/README.md

  The plan for the future of the pack is to change the following:
  - UI Elements and colors (possible, but due to the textures being similar, i need someone which knows what textures to replace)
  - Fonts (Still have some of them to recolor)
- - Ship concepts pack (Skins remade to look like the 3D concept ones, which had different colors from the ones used in the beta, despite having the same deisgn).
  - UI previews for the new colors (hardest)
  - If other file replacements are possible, other stuff aswell?
 Who knows?
  - US and JAP version support (Possible, but im too lazy for that, if you want, make a push request with those replaced, and i'll make it public)